ohhmkar/gopherRT-MNIST/README.md

 # gopherRT

 From-scratch ONNX inference engine for MNIST, written in Go.
-No CGO, no ONNX Runtime, no external ML libraries.
+No CGO, no ONNX Runtime

-## Model
+### Model

 A 3-layer MLP with ReLU activations and a softmax output layer: